meganyyu/Prolific/README.md

 - [ ] User can compose their own starter projects
 - [ ] User can see their profile page with their own projects/snippets they've contributed to other projects and a count of their contributions
 - [ ] User can customize their profile
-- [ ] User can receive notifications when their snippet is liked or a project they are contributing to is added to
+- [ ] User can receive push notifications or see notifications on a notifications page
-- [ ] User can post snippets using other forms of media as well (e.g. video, voice recordings - potentially a better format?)
+    - [ ] Notified when their snippet is liked
+    - [ ] Notified when a round has finished for a project they are following
 - [ ] Create custom camera view
+- [ ] User can post snippets using other forms of media as well (e.g. images)

 **Tier 2 Stretch Stories**
 - [ ] User can view other user’s profiles by tapping on the author photo of a snippet, and see what projects they've created
 - [ ] User can search for other users
 - [ ] User can friend/unfriend other users
-    - [ ] User can add friends from Facebook (or other social media!)
+    - [ ] User can login from and add friends from Facebook (or other social media!)
 - [ ] Update Explore Feed
     - [ ] User can see recent, but also trending projects in Explore page
     - [ ] Users can search for projects by title